tstiddy/nodejs-webhooks-rest-sample/README.md

 1. Use a text editor to open `constants.js`.
 1. Replace `ENTER_YOUR_CLIENT_ID` with the client ID of your registered Azure application.
+1. Replace `ENTER_YOUR_TENANT_ID` with the ID of your organization.
+This information can be found next to the client ID on the application management page.
 1. Replace `ENTER_YOUR_SECRET` with the client secret of your registered Azure application.
 1. Replace `NGROK_ID` with the value in *https public URL* from the previous section.
 ![](const)